-Here’s my 10 day itinerary for a road trip in northern Spain.
-This 10 day road trip itinerary takes you from the cultured city of Barcelona in Catalonia to the culinary and architectural haven of Bilbao in the Basque region.
-It covers all the top must visit towns, attractions, and landmarks in northern Spain.
+Planning a road trip in northern Spain?
+Here’s the perfect 10 day road trip itinerary takes you from the cultured city of Barcelona in Catalonia to the culinary and architectural haven of Bilbao in the Basque region.

 Let’s hit the road for the perfect route from Barcelona to Bilbao.
 You’ll be rewarded with a world rich in contrasts — tranquil medieval villages, golden sand beaches, dazzling contemporary and Gaudi-designed architecture, the best red wine, and some world class art.

-Here’s the path you’ll follow for this ten days in northern Spain itinerary
+Here’s a snapshot glance at the path you’ll follow for this ten days in northern Spain itinerary:

 - Day 1: Explore Barcelona